percins/percins.github.io/_pages/about.md

 I am a master's student of MSc.
 Robotics, Cognition, Intelligence program at TUM.
 I am interested in fundemental machine learning research of language processing and language models that results in efficient, practical applications.

-I was previously a research intern at Intel Labs, a hiwi student at the LegalTech group at TUM and a summer research intern at University of Bologna.
+I was previously a research intern at Intel Labs, a hiwi student at the LegalTech group at TUM and a summer research intern at University of Bologna wokring on various NLP problems.